Minot, North Dakota

-Minot (/ˈmaɪnɒt/ MY-not) is a city in and the county seat of Ward County, North Dakota, United States, in the state's north-central region.
-It is most widely known for the Air Force base approximately 15 mi north of the city.
-With a population of 48,377 at the 2020 census, Minot is the state's fourth-most populous city and a trading center for a large part of northern North Dakota, southwestern Manitoba, and southeastern Saskatchewan.
-Founded in 1886 during the construction of James J. Hill's Great Northern Railway, Minot is also known as "Magic City", commemorating its remarkable growth in size over a short time.
+Minot (/ˈmaɪnɒt/ MY-not) is a city in and the county seat of Ward County, North Dakota, United States.
+With a population of 48,377 at the 2020 census, Minot is the state's fourth-most populous city.
+The Minot metropolitan area in north-central North Dakota covers McHenry, Renville, and Ward counties and had a combined population of 77,546 at the 2020 census.

-Minot is the principal city of the Minot metropolitan area, a metropolitan area that covers McHenry, Renville, and Ward counties and had a combined population of 77,546 at the 2020 census.
+Minot was founded in 1886 during the construction of James J. Hill's Great Northern Railway.
+Minot is also known as "Magic City", commemorating its remarkable growth in size over a short time.
+It is a trading center for a large part of northern North Dakota, southwestern Manitoba, and southeastern Saskatchewan.
+It is most widely known for the Minot Air Force Base, approximately 15 mi north of the city.